ay-lab/FitHiChIP/README.md

 				gunzip MboI_hg19_RE_Fragments.bed.gz

-Note: For test data involving different reference genome and restriction fragments, user needs to first download or arrange for such reference genome, restriction fragment, and reference peak information.
-Subsequently, location (path) of these files needs to be mentioned via the configuration file (described below in detail).
+**** Note: For test data involving different reference genome and restriction fragments, user needs to first download or arrange for such reference genome, restriction fragment, and reference peak information (example commands are mentioned below).

+**** Subsequently, location (absolute path) of these files needs to be mentioned in the configuration file (as described below).

 Download data (mandatory step)
 ------------------------------